 I’ve come a long way from being an over packer.
-I think Digital Nomads would have considered me an on the road hoarder of sorts.
+I think digital nomads would have considered me an on the road hoarder of sorts.
 My first trip to Italy I packed a 50 pound suitcase believing that everything inside was absolutely necessary for my comfort away from home.
 FIFTY pounds isn’t easy to carry up and down the Rialto Bridge stairs or on cobblestones.
 It is even more of a nightmare to bring onto a crowded train.
 So much for comfortability away from home.
 Now I always make sure I am packing light!

 From then on I promised myself I would travel lighter and since then have been finding it easier and easier with each trip abroad.
 I’ve went from a 50 pound suitcase to my new Osprey Farpoint 40 litre suitcase for a two week trip to the UK.
 If you’re gasping and thinking that it is impossible for you I say to you: Step away from the 50 pound suitcase fellow hoarder.
 Let me walk you through tips on how to travel lighter and why it is the only way to travel!